estasney/Master_Builders/Courses/Lesson 2 - Selectors.md

 You have provided the exact GPS coordinates for *Pizza Palace*.
 You get some delicious pizza.

 ##### Friday
 You use the same GPS coordinates for *Pizza Palace*.
-Unfortunately for you *Pizza Palace* is a food truck and will always be on the move!
+Unfortunately for you, *Pizza Palace* is a food truck and will always be on the move!
-While it was easy to Google the coordinate on Monday, you now find yourself having to Google the coordinates every time you want some delicious pizza.
+While it was easy to Google the coordinates on Monday, you now find yourself having to Google the coordinates every time you want some delicious pizza.

 Now imagine that each time you open a page, the day of the week changes.
-You will then understand why *Direct Approaches* can be **fragile**.
+You will then understand why **Direct Approaches** can be **fragile**.

 ### Indirect Approaches